NabilFayak/datachecks/contributing.md

 ## Contributing to the Codebase

 #### 0. Look at Open Issues
-We currently utilize GitHub Issues as our project management tool for EvalML.
+We currently utilize GitHub Issues as our project management tool for datachecks.
 Please do the following:
 * Look at our [open issues](#)
 * Find an unclaimed issue by looking for an empty `Assignees` field.
 * If this is your first time contributing, issues labeled ``good first issue`` are a good place to start.